microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 You have setup an app registration, granted the resulting service principal, at least Contributor, and User Access Administrator on the target subscription.

 **Step n.** Create a service connection.
 You can use [this document](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) as a reference.
-Use Azure Resource Manager as a type of the service connection, and use the Manual option when creating the service connection.
+Use Azure Resource Manager as service connection type, and use the Manual option when creating the service connection.

 **Step n.** Create a new variable group, mlops_platform_dev_vg, add "AZURE_RM_SVC_CONNECTION" variable with the name of the service connection created above.
 Information about variable groups in Azure DevOps can be found in [this document](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic).